multiscale/muscle3/docs/source/checkpointing.rst

 '''''''''''''''

 Final snapshots **must** be implemented by all components supporting checkpointing.
-You implement taking final snapshot as follows:
+You implement taking a final snapshot as follows:

 1. You must implement the checkpoint calls at the end of the :ref:`reuse loop
     <The reuse loop>`.